What is Heroin?

 - Pipes or soda cans with holes (used to smoke the heroin)

-Possible Effects of Heroin Addiction
+Possible Side Effects of Heroin Addiction

 Repeated use of heroin changes the physical structure of the brain, which can cause severe damage to both the peripheral nervous system and the body’s hormonal functions.
 Also, studies have shown that the damage caused by heroin use often leads to a decrease in the user’s ability to make decisions, cope with stress, and control behavior.